-Lab grown diamonds have a history of being shunned for their artificial nature, which is actually not apparent to anyone but an expert.
+Lab diamonds have a history of being shunned for their artificial nature, even though they are physically identical to anyone but an expert.
 But that may be changing.
 The gems are now getting a boost from high-profile advocates like De Beers and the American Gem Society, and Megan Markle.
 Synthetic diamonds are also starting to show up in more engagement rings, and they cost about 30% less than their mined alternatives.

-But the big question for those picking their engagement rings is, should I be looking at lab-grown diamonds?
-Are they cheaper and more ethical?
-Well they are currently not as cheap as those looking for a bargain would like, but they are more ethical than conflict diamonds.
+But the big question for those picking their engagement rings is, should I be looking at lab diamonds?
+Are they cheaper and more sustainable?
+Well, they are an affordable alternative, more ethical than conflict diamonds, and are mining free.

-Lab grown diamonds are created in a laboratory, but they are structurally and chemically identical to mined diamonds.
-They are created by placing a diamond seed (carbon) into a growth chamber where the nucleation and growth of the diamond is stimulated.
+They are diamonds that have been created in a laboratory, but they are structurally and chemically identical to mined diamonds.
+They are created by placing a diamond seed (carbon) into a growth chamber where the nucleation and growth are stimulated.

 The entire process is carefully controlled and monitored by a computer, it can take anywhere from weeks to months.
 The final product is a 100% solids diamond that is optically, physically and chemically the same as mined diamonds.